A Review of Poker Heat

 Overall Poker Heat is a great looking game with many interesting events.
 The game does have some annoyances but nothing too drastic.

 Will I Keep on Playing Poker Heat After This Review?

+Yes.
+I will keep on playing Poker Heat.
 I play Poker Heat at least 30 minutes a day most of the week.
-Obvious yes to this one.

 Do I Recommend Poker Heat?